alegunta-git/turbo-guide/notes/finance.md

+**N Narayana Murthy**
+I observed how in a western country even the socialists understood that wealth has first to be created before it can be distributed; that there could only be a few leaders to create wealth.
+And that it’s the job of the government to create an environment

+**Behavioral Finance ( list of bias)**
+* Anchoring and Adjustment , Availability , Conservatism  , Confirmation
+* Cognitive Dissonance  , Endowment , Framing , Hindsight ,
+* Illusion of Control  , Mental Accounting , Loss Aversion
+* Overconfidence , Optimism , Recency , Regret Aversion  , Representatives
+* Self-Attribution (Self-Serving)  , Self-Control  , Status Quo

+**bogle 12 pillars of investment wisdom**
+* investing is not nearly as difficult as it looks
+* when all else fails , fall back on simplicity , occams razor , select simplest solution for multiple options
+* time marches on , magic of compounding , capital accumulation
+* nothing ventured , nothing gained - take reasonable interim risks
+* diversify , diversify , diversify
+* eternal triangle : risk , return and cost , triangle of investing
+* powerful magnetism of the mean , returns tend to regress towards mean , returns fall after exceeding historical norms
+* do not overestimate your ability to pick superior MF , underestimate ability to pick bond and money market funds
+* you may have a stable principal value or stable income stream , buy you may not have both (investment choices , trade-offs , compromises)
+* beware of 'fighting the last war'
+* you rarely , if ever , know something that the market does not ( collective wisdom of crowds)
+* think long term , short term volatility , stay the course

 **Warren Buffett**
 * Most people spend most of their time and effort earning money and hardly any time managing and growing it
 * An investor without investment objectives is like a traveler without a destination